danagerous/geojson-data/README.md

 # geojson-data
-A repo to server various GeoJSON files
+A repo to serve various GeoJSON files